ossrs/srs-docs/src/pages/faq-srs-stack.md

 Of course, this doesn't mean you can start thousands of SRS Stacks.
 You should pay attention to your CPU and memory, as well as whether your machine has enough bandwidth.

-<a name="bandwidth"></a><br/><br/><br/>

-## Insufficient Bandwidth, Acquire Additional Bandwidth

-The bandwidth of lightweight application servers ranges from 4 to 20Mbps, which is somewhat limited for audio and video.
-If you want higher bandwidth, such as 100Mbps, you can choose CVM or AWS VPS.

-> Note: The usage of SRS Stack is consistent, but the purchase and platform configuration are different.

-The advantages of CVM cloud servers are:

-* The bandwidth can be up to 100Mbps, and multiple platforms can be used to forward to other CVM servers.
-Ten CVMs can achieve 1Gbps bandwidth, but of course, you have to consider your budget.
-* Pay-as-you-go, you can stop the machine at any time without charge, and use it again when needed.
-It is more friendly for low-frequency application scenarios.

-The disadvantages of CVM cloud servers are:

-* High cost, no free traffic package.
-Lightweight servers have low cost, and the free traffic package is basically enough for general live streaming.
-So please calculate the cost yourself.
-* Complex operation, CVM's security group is much more complicated than the lightweight firewall operation.
-Please try it yourself.
-If it doesn't work, switch to lightweight.
-* No background link, the interface is more complex.
-If it doesn't work, switch to lightweight.

-If you still want to choose CVM after knowing the advantages and disadvantages, please refer to [SRS Stack: Support CVM image](https://mp.weixin.qq.com/s/x-PjoKjJj6HRF-eCKX0KzQ).

 <a name="https"></a><br/><br/><br/>